TUNEZILLA-zz/polygot-code-sampler/README.md

 - **C#** → `.AsParallel()` (PLINQ)
 - **SQL** → Parallelism via DB query engine

+**The only tool that provides complete parallel parity across all major programming ecosystems!**

 ```python
 sum(i*i for i in range(100) if i % 2 == 0)
 ```

 ## 🚀 **Polyglot Parallelism in Action**

-*The same Python comprehension transformed into 4 languages with parallel processing:*
+*The same Python comprehension transformed into 5 languages with parallel processing:*

 ```python
 # Python Input